Southampton-RSG-Training/industry-skills-agile-training/episodes/15-working-with-clients.md

 ::: challenge
-## Group Exercise: There's No Such Thing as a Silly Question
+## Group Exercise: Questions about the Coffee Beans Project Brief

-(15 minutes)
+15 mins.

 Re-read the project brief for the coffee beans project.